pvcraven/web-development-class/source/tutorials/basic_html/basic_html.rst

 In a manner similar to links, you can also load images in your web page.
 For this, we use the ``img`` tag, and the ``src`` attribute.
-For example this will load ``happy_face.png`` image off the server:<br />
+For example this will load ``happy_face.png`` image off the server:

 ``<img src="happy_face.png" />``

 It is good practice to keep images in a separate folder.
-For example:<br />
+For example:

 ``<img src="images/happy_face.png" />``

 Images can and should have ``alt`` text specified.
 If the image can't load, this text will be displayed.
-If the user is blind, the screen reader will read back the alt text.<br />
+If the user is blind, the screen reader will read back the alt text.

 ``<img src="images/happy_face.png" alt="Happy Face" />``

 There are many `image file formats`_.
 Here's the abridged version: